-If you have unsecured debt with high-interest rate, then choosing a debt consolidation loan can be a good option.
-By taking yourself out of the minimum payment cycle, you can set up a fixed payment schedule, save money and get out of debt sooner.
+If you have unsecured debt with a high-interest rate, then choosing a debt consolidation loan can be a good option.
+By taking yourself out of the minimum payment cycle, you can set up a fixed payment schedule, save money, and get out of debt sooner.

-For example, let’s say that you have credit card debt of $15,000 and paying 18% interest, with a monthly payment of $300 ( 2% of your balance).
-If you refinance that into a 5-year personal consolidation loan, you can be debt free almost three years earlier and save close to $10,000 in interest fees.
+For example, let’s say that you have a credit card debt of $15,000 and paying 18% interest, with a monthly payment of $300 ( 2% of your balance).
+If you refinance that into a 5-year personal consolidation loan, you can be debt-free almost three years earlier and save close to $10,000 in interest fees.
 (Remember to check on upfront fees).

 Q3: Do I want to improve my Credit Score?